 Niche vendors?
 Niche vendors, like Global One, ValueHealth, and others, are disrupting the traditional health plan-purchaser relationships, bringing direct contract bundled payment options directly to purchasers, like the County of Santa Barbara.
 In addition, Remedy Partners, now Signify Health, and the National Alliance of Healthcare Purchaser Coalitions announced a partnership in June 2018 to “accelerate development and employer adoption of bundled payments across the country.”
 With the National Alliance representing 12,000 purchasers and 45 million Americans, this partnership created additional momentum for the role of niche vendors in advancing bundled payment.

 CPR?
 CPR has been tracking the dollars tied to bundled payment and our members are paying attention – they want to see more of these arrangements.
 Four employer-purchasers even spent 2019 working directly with CPR staff as part of a Purchaser Collaborative.
 Through that process, we level set on bundled payment and developed specifications of best-in-class bundled payment programs.
-Keep an eye out for when we release the specifications – they’ll help set the standard of what purchasers are looking for in this space.
+Our Toolkit on Advancing Effective Bundled Payment sets the standard of what purchasers are looking for in this space.

 At CPR, we road-tested the specifications by evaluating 10 vendor solutions, including three health plans.
 Like the mental health evaluations we conducted in 2018 and the data warehouse evaluations in 2019, the summary scorecards we produced is an exclusive benefit for CPR member organizations.
 (If you purchase health care on behalf of a population, don’t be shy about inquiring about becoming a member to gain access to this highly-actionable resource.)